typecho/plugin-template/README.md

 - The namespace of the plugin should be `TypechoPlugin\{PluginName}`.
 For example, if the plugin name is `Example`, the namespace should be `TypechoPlugin\Example`.
 This is required for the plugin to be loaded by Typecho.
 - The version of the plugin should be replaced with `%version%`.
 The version number will be replaced by the build script automatically. **Do not** replace the version number manually.

+Naming rules:

+- The plugin name should contain only letters, numbers.
+- The plugin name should be in PascalCase.

+Examples:

+- `Example` is a valid plugin name.
+- `ExamplePlugin` is a valid plugin name.
+- `Example-Plugin` is not a valid plugin name.
+- `Example_Plugin` is not a valid plugin name.

 ## Release Steps

 Create a release on GitHub and name a tag with the version number.
 For example, if the version number is `1.0.0`, the tag name should be `1.0.0`.